NextGenIntelligence/trust-coin/README.md

 # trust-coin
 Cryptocurrency without a ledger

-Trust coin is a protocol for interpretting cryptographically signed messages which allow these messages to be used in the exchange of virtual tokens between holders of public keys.
+Trust coin is a protocol for interpretting cryptographically signed messages.
+These message are used to issue or exchange virtual tokens by holders of public/private cryptographic key pairs.

 As for sharing and publishing these messages, there are no specific rules for how to do this.
-The one suggested convention is to wait 24 hours after first publishing a transaction before accepting a transaction.
+A suggested convention is to wait 24 hours after first publishing a transaction before accepting that transaction.
 This gives the transaction time to propagate through networks interested in tracking the currency.
 See the section on double signed transactions for more details.

 ##Creating a currency and Issuing tokens